How does Cardiorespiratory Endurance Affect Physical Fitness?

 If you want different results, you have to change the workout.

-The overload principle works for resistance training as well.
+The overload principle works for resistance training such as a deadlift program as well.

 If you are wondering why your muscles are not growing, you are likely not using the overload principle.